 The same point can also be extended to your employees, particularly those who are on hourly wages, flexible contracts, or employed on a freelance basis.
 These members of staff deserve to be paid for the hours they have worked, and your organization is not obliged to pay them for hours they haven’t worked.

 It really is as simple as that.
 Failing to track employee time could be costing you money, or it could be putting your valued employees at a serious disadvantage.
-In addition, having the right systems in place can also cut down on the amount of time it takes to process your payroll.
+In addition, having the right payroll time tracking systems in place can also cut down on the amount of time it takes to process your payroll.
 You spend less time on payroll, your employees get paid quicker – everyone wins!

 How productive is your workforce?